speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

     ...
 ```

-The output that would be intresting for this project would be the 2D SVG output.
-This would require the user to draw the SVG's for each Viseme ID.
+The output that would be interesting for this project would be the 2D SVG output.
+This would require the user to draw
+the SVG's for each Viseme ID.

 ### 2. RuBard